Skip to main content

 BYU–Hawaii Health and Wellness

-Two-Thirds of all illness and half of premature deaths are the result of lifestyle behaviors.
-In point of fact, You are the person most responsible for your health!
+Two-thirds of all illnesses and half of premature deaths are the result of lifestyle behaviors.
+You are the person most responsible for your health!

-Additionally, some fitness wellness courses are offered through adult continuing education.
-The medical department and counseling services have sought to meet the health needs of primarily the students, while those students taking classes in the exercise and physical education department have had the opportunity to study health & wellness.
-Also, the peacekeeping major has mindfulness and stress management components in some of their class offerings.
-The hope is to coordinate and offer health and wellness activities to encourage their adoption by the entire community of students, faculty, and staff and thereby hopefully foster lifelong personal health behaviors that will improve the quality and the lifespan of everyone.
+Additionally, the medical department and Counseling Services have sought to meet the health needs of primarily the students, while those students taking classes in the exercise and physical education department have had the opportunity to study health and wellness.
+The peacekeeping major has also helped students in becoming more mindful of stress management components.
+The purpose of this short article is to coordinate and offer health and wellness activities for the students, faculty, and staff and thereby foster lifelong personal health behaviors that will improve the quality and lifespan of everyone.

 Image of feet in exercise shoes walking up concrete steps